Table of contents

 Our valuation partners have the highest certifications and designations and perform over 150 409A valuations per month.
 They are former Big 4 valuation partners and investment bankers from top firms.
 No work is done offshore.
 Unlike many valuation companies, they are responsive to a company’s unique needs and will work to make sure that the valuation report takes into account each startup’s particular situation.

 Some of the capitalization table software vendors now offer 409A valuations for “free.”
 The biggest issue that we’ve seen with these valuations is that they don’t always have the understanding or flexibility to adjust their numbers based on your company’s unique circumstances.
 In particular, we’ve seen way too many of these valuations come in at a VERY high number, meaning that your new employees are going to be burdened with incorrectly high strike prices on their options.
-This really hurts your recruiting efforts.
+This really hurts your recruiting efforts; you really want a fair market value vs an inflated strike price that doesn’t reflect the reality of how employees will think about your company’s strike prices.

 Why do these software companies come up with unreasonably high valuations?
 Mainly because they don’t have enough experienced valuation professionals to really understand what is going on in the business.
 Instead, they have built software (or maybe it’s just a big Excel spreadsheet, who knows) that is run by junior “call center” level people.
 These people don’t have the training or authority to challenge the numeric output from their software.
 And since the valuation is “free” they are not incentivized to spend the time to come up with the right number.
 If you feel like your cap table company has come up with too high of a 409A valuation, see if our team can put in the time to really understand what your company is worth.